odinsride/atf/CONTRIBUTING.md

 1. Comment on the issue
 2. Ensure you're in the OOB Automated Testing application
 3. Create the tests and suites appropriate to test the application
+4. Put your tests in the appropriate suites
 4. Commit your repo
 5. Comeback onto github, and make a Pull Request from your repo.